Artificial intelligence in video games: Procedurally generated levels

 Generative algorithms (a rudimentary form of AI) have been used for level creation for decades.
 The iconic 1980 dungeon crawler computer game Rogue is a foundational example.
 Players are tasked with descending through the increasingly difficult levels of a dungeon to retrieve the Amulet of Yendor.
 The dungeon levels are algorithmically generated at the start of each game.
 The save file is deleted every time the player dies.
 The algorithmic dungeon generation creates unique gameplay that would not otherwise be there as the goal of retrieving the amulet is the same each time.
+The roguelike video game genre, derived from Rogue, feature games that use some type of procedural generation to provide near infinite replayability.

 Opinions on total level generation as seen in games like Rogue can vary.
 Some developers can be skeptical of the quality of generated content and desire to create a world with a more "human" feel so they will use PCG more sparingly.
 Consequently, they will only use PCG to generate specific components of an otherwise handcrafted level.
 A notable example of this is Ubisoft's 2017 tactical shooter Tom Clancy's Ghost Recon Wildlands.
 Developers used a pathfinding algorithm trained with a data set of real maps to create road networks that would weave through handcrafted villages within the game world.
 This is an intelligent use of PCG as the AI would have a large amount of real world data to work with and roads are straightforward to create.
 However, the AI would likely miss nuances and subtleties if it was tasked with creating a village where people live.

 As AI has become more advanced, developer goals are shifting to create massive repositories of levels from data sets.
 In 2023, researchers from New York University and the University of the Witwatersrand trained a large language model to generate levels in the style of the 1981 puzzle game Sokoban.
 They found that the model excelled at generating levels with specifically requested characteristics such as difficulty level or layout.
 However, current models such as the one used in the study require large datasets of levels to be effective.
 They concluded that, while promising, the high data cost of large language models currently outweighs the benefits for this application.
 Continued advancements in the field will likely lead to more mainstream use in the future.